 The Greek and Latin inspiration

-It is natural, for a person of a fondness for language, to study it to detail.
-Emily Dickinson evidently did such a study.
+It is natural, for a person of a fondness for language, to study it analytically, to detail.
+Emily Dickinson evidently did learn in such a way.

 Not only stanzas or syntax, words have constituents, too.
 Word particles can be inspiration.
 Here, Latin and Greek words to have the particle –lus– helped make poetic imagery.

-- Much madness is divinest sense: Greek alusson, madwort, Farsetia clypeata; alussos, curing madness; alusidotos, wrought in chain.
+- Much madness: Greek alusson, madwort, Farsetia clypeata; alussos, curing madness; alusidotos, wrought in chain;

-- Unreturning: Greek anaplusis, washing or rinsing out; anelusis, going up, return; elusis, step, gait; Latin lenunculus, a small sailing vessel, bark, skiff (the toddling little boat).
+- Unreturning: Greek anaplusis, washing or rinsing out; anelusis, going up, return; elusis, step, gait; Latin lenunculus, a small boat, skiff (the toddling little boat);

-Along the Potomac has the morphemic patterning precede a psychological presentation.
+Along the Potomac has the morphemic patterning precede a psychological scope.
 The Latin angellus, double el, could mean an angle of small measure.

 To look at her; how slowly